YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/README.md

 - Rendering
 - Post-processing

+A render pipeline determines **how the objects in your scene are displayed**, in three main stages.

+- The first step is culling; it lists the objects that need to be rendered, preferably the ones visible to the camera (**frustum culling**) and unoccluded by other objects (**occlusion culling**).
+- The second stage, rendering, is the drawing of these objects, with the correct lighting and some of their properties, into pixel-based buffers.
+- Finally, post-processing operations can be carried out on these buffers, for instance **applying color grading**, bloom and depth of field, to generate the final output frame that is sent to a display device.

 In Unity, you can choose between different render pipelines.
 Unity provides three prebuilt render pipelines with different capabilities and performance characteristics, or you can create your own.

 To render content, Unity can either use the **Built-in Render Pipeline** or a render pipeline based on the **Scriptable Render Pipeline (SRP)**, which includes the **Universal Render Pipeline (URP)** and the **High Definition Render Pipeline (HDRP)**.